Skip to content

 When data is uploaded or entered (by a moderator or an external contributor), it is held in a data staging area.

-At this point, the dataset status updates to Ready to Ingest.
+At this point, the dataset status updates to New Data Available.

 This staging step ensures new data can be reviewed and processed safely before it becomes part of the live dataset.

-To move the data forward, a moderator must queue it for ingestion.
+To move the data forward, a moderator must publish it.

-Select Queue for Ingestion to send the staged data into the data pipeline.
-Once queued, the ingestion process begins automatically.
+Click the Publish Data button to send the staged data into the data pipeline.
+Once kicked-off, the process begins automatically.

 As the data moves through the pipeline, the dataset status will update in real time:

-This process usually takes a few minutes, depending on the size and structure of the data.
+This process may take a few minutes, depending on the size and structure of the data.

 • The dataset status changes to Up to Date